nateware/redis-objects/README.md

 for a fun rant on the topic, see [An Atomic Rant](http://nateware.com/2010/02/18/an-atomic-rant), or scroll down to [Atomic Counters and Locks](#atomicity) in this README.

-There are two ways to use Redis::Objects, either as an include in a model class (to tightly integrate with ORMs or other classes), or standalone by using classes such as `Redis::List` and `Redis::SortedSet`.
+There are two ways to use Redis::Objects, either as an include within a [model class](#option-1-model-class-include) (to tightly integrate with ORMs or other classes), or [standalone](#option-2-standalone-usage) by using classes such as `Redis::List` and `Redis::SortedSet`.

 Installation and Setup